tshar/RoboticArm/README.md

 Declaration of Joint Authorship
 ===============================

-The F.I.M.P. robotic arm project is a joint effort in the creation of this project.
-The three members of the group are Hennok Tadesse, Tanav Sharma, and Alay Lad and the disturbed of work was given equally.
-The responsibilities for Hennok Tadesse is to design and create the main features and functionality of the mobile application with some help from Tanav Sharma with implementing some features like the login screen and user logs.
-The responsibilities for Tanav Sharma is to create and maintain a database by creating the correct tables and implementing it into the project.
-The responsibilities of Alay Lad is to work with the robotic arm and flex sensors to make sure that movement of the robotic arm is possible.
-Test and debugging is done by all team members and overall help and sources are linked in the reference section of this report.
+The F.I.M.P. robotic arm project consist of three group members (Hennok Tadesse, Tanav Sharma, and Alay Lad) and is a joint effort on the completion of the project.
+The work for the project has been divided equal among the group member.
+Alay Lad has worked on the hardware aspect of the project; which include working with the flex sensor, creating the PCB’s, and working with the servo motors for the robotic arm.
+Hennok Tadesse has worked on the design and functionality of the mobile application.
+Tanav Sharma has worked on the in terms of setting it up, connecting it with the app and maintaining it.
+Testing and maintenance for the hardware and software has been tested by all three members equally and all project updates and changes have been checked and approved by all members.

 Approved Proposal
 =================